 It is important to remember that life insurance with critical illness cover will only pay out a claim for the full sum assured once.
 This means if you were to make a claim for the full payment having been diagnosed with a defined critical illness, the policy will then expire and you will not have any life insurance.

 Critical illness cover works in a similar way to term-based life insurance.
 It offers protection for a fixed period of time that you decide on during the application process.
 Insurer providers may have an upper age limit.
 This can differ between providers so it is important to check.

 Both critical illness cover and life insurance will provide a lump-sum, but they are designed to protect different outcomes.
 It is important to think about what financial support your family would need.

 As stated above, Critical Illness Cover pays a lump sum benefit which can be used as you see fit.
 You may choose to use it as a replacement for your income, should you not be able to work.
 Alternatively, you may want to consider Income Protection.

 The cover you need can depend entirely on your individual circumstances.
 So, when it comes to choosing the right life insurance policies, let the team at Caspian Insurance give you a helping hand.

-The above does not constitute as financial advice and may change dependent on individual circumstances.
+The above does not constitute financial advice and may change depending on individual circumstances.